 Take my online singing program as another example of price versus cost and true value.

-My best value offer, which is only available on my website, is £67 (or circa US $95) for 12 downloadable modules which comprehensively cover every aspect of how to improve your singing voice and performance.
+My best value offer, which is only available on my website, is £97 (RRP £1,497) for 12 downloadable modules which comprehensively cover every aspect of how to improve your singing voice and performance.
 These modules (and the additional audio file) can be downloaded from anywhere in the world and onto any device and are yours to keep and reference forever.

 My alternative (and much lower value) offer is only available on Amazon.
-This option offers a ‘Kindle only’ version of the program, which is available at just £6.65 (or circa $9).
-This version however, can only been downloaded onto a Kindle device (or the free Kindle app) by those who can access Amazon products.
+This option offers a ‘Kindle only’ program, which is available at just £6.65.
+This version however, can only be downloaded onto a Kindle device (or the free Kindle app) by those who can access Amazon products.
 For example, residents of Singapore can’t access Kindle products on Amazon but they can download my program from my website.

 Which option do you think is going to help you improve the most?

 It’s without doubt the first option which is best value and which will help you improve and develop your voice in the quickest and most effective way possible.
-The value of the Facebook group alone is worth ten times the price of the program.
+The value of the Facebook group VIP membership alone is worth over 5 times the price of the program.

-They will then probably end up spending more money by going down the route of the best value option via the website or buying some other programs at a much higher price and cost.
+They will then probably end up going down the route of the best value option via this website.

 So in order to measure the true value of something, you have to make sure you select the option which is best suited to help you achieve your end goal financially, mentally and physically, not just pay the lowest price because it looks cheaper on paper, otherwise you are wasting your money, no matter how cheap the initial investment is.